llulai/pypyt/docs/use.rst

 How to render placeholders within a paragraph .............................................
-If you want to render placeholders within the paragraph, the value of the dictionary has to be another dictionary, with the placeholders as keys, and the text to be replaced as values.
+If you want to render placeholders within the paragraph, the value of the dictionary has to be another dictionary, with the placeholders as keys, and the text to be replaced as values. **The placeholder name has to be a valid python variable name**.

 Code::